rogin123/python-at-urban/site/content/installation.md

 # Installing Python

+*The following information comes from the Python User Group website.
+You can join the group on Slack at #python-users or contact Erika Tyagi (etyagi@urban.org) or Michelle Menezes (mmenezes@urban.org) with any thoughts or questions about Python at the Urban Institute.*

 ## Python 2 or 3?

 [**Python 2.x is legacy, Python 3.x is the present and future of the language.**](https://wiki.python.org/moin/Python2orPython3)